-This course allows you to spend your third year studying biomedical science at another top university in a country such as the USA, Canada, New Zealand, Australia, Singapore or Hong Kong.
-You'll have the freedom to study biomedical science-related classes at your host university, as well as an opportunity to take other courses and experience life in another part of the world.
-You'll even pay reduced fees for the year you're abroad.
+On this course you’ll spend your third year studying biomedical science at another top university in Europe, or a country such as the USA, Canada, New Zealand, Australia, Singapore or Hong Kong.
+While abroad, you'll have the freedom to study both biomedical science and other subjects at your host university, while also experiencing life in another part of the world.
+You'll pay reduced fees for the year you're abroad.

-The course covers everything from the gene to whole-body systems, including cell and molecular biology, genetics, physiology, pharmacology, anatomy, developmental biology, neuroscience and systems biology.
-We're proud to be one of only a few universities in the UK to offer undergraduate students the opportunity to perform full-body cadaveric dissection, providing you with an excellent foundation for understanding human physiology and developmental biology.
+We're proud to be one of only a few universities in the UK to offer undergraduate students the opportunity to perform full body cadaveric dissection, providing you with an excellent foundation for understanding human physiology and developmental biology.

 Choose a year to see modules for a level of study:

 In your first year, you'll cover the basic concepts and skills that biomedicine is based on including molecular, cell and developmental biology; pathobiology; physiology, pharmacology and neuroscience.
 In practical lab sessions, you'll learn the scientific research techniques that you'll use throughout your degree including isolation and cloning of DNA, preparing and staining tissue samples and zebrafish embryos, and taking physiological measurements to determine human fitness.
 You'll have lectures and take part in small group tutorials where you'll be introduced to the latest research findings from our world-leading academics.
 You’ll also have the opportunity to share knowledge and benefit from others' expertise through optional peer-assisted study sessions.